AdaCore/training_material/courses/rust_essentials/200_error_handling/06-error_trait.rst

   * Key to *Error Chaining*
   * Allows you to peel back layers of error to find root cause
-  * E.g a "network error" caused by a "timeout"
+  * E.g., a "network error" caused by a "timeout"

 .. note::